How to choose your investment options

 Investing your pension account

 When you open a pension account, you choose which investment option or mix of options to invest in.
 You can also choose which option/s your pension payments are made from.
-Find out more about options for pension payments.
+Find information about options for pensions in our Pension guide.

 You can change how your account balance is invested at any time.